Where is the light bill? It is a Piecewise Function!

 fourth step

-(d.)
+(e.)
 Include page numbers.
 You may include at the top of the pages or at the bottom of the pages but not both.

 fifth step

-(7.)
+(5.)
 Research Skills: Cite your source properly.
 Use APA, MLA, or Chicago Manual of Style.
-Indicate the style you used.

-(8.)
-Writing Skills: Write or type the main application entirely.
+Write the main application completely.

-(9.)
-Mathematical Skills: Arithmetic This is the Arithmetic method.
+Arithmetic: This is the Arithmetic method.

 Use random numbers to test the real-world application manually for each piece.